philippecarle/resume/markdown/work[0].summary.md

 [TLD Group](https://www.tld-group.com) is a leading industrial company specializing in the design, manufacture, distribution, after sales service and support of aviation ground support equipment.

-Managing the development of web applications as well as EDI (Electronic Data Interchange) and ERP (Enterprise Resource Planning) interactions in a very challenging industrial environment for TLD Group, world leader of Ground Support Equipment.
+TLD's intranet can be considered as a second ERP.
+It is highly interconnected with the company's ERP and most employees of the group are using it as their main work tool.
+Due the the challenging industrial environment, the business complexity is very high and the development team is deeply involved in a lot of business processes to support the evolution of the intranet as well as the customer and suppliers web portals.

-Actively supporting progressive migration of all the legacy codebase (~800K LOC of old procedural PHP4/5 code) to the Symfony framework and to PHP7 & 8, while still delivering new features and bug fixes daily.
+One of my missions is to lead and provide innovative and efficient solutions to support the progressive migration of a ~1M LOC of an old procedural PHP legacy codebase to the Symfony framework and to make it compatible with successively PHP 7 and PHP 8.

-Responsible for the web portals extensive rewriting during the ERP migration (TLD web apps rely heavily on the ERP, they are in fact an extension of the ERP's features).
+TLD started an ERP migration in 2021 and I have been working to design an elegant, comprehensive and battle-tested solution to address the paradigm shift induced between our previous on-premise ERP (Baan IV) and the new cloud-based one (Infor LN) and I drove a smooth transition in the web portals connection to the company software.

-Leading an international team, actively involved in new developer interviews and technical tests, intensively contributing to the code review process, task prioritization, defining specifications and collaborating with external contractors.
+I am leading an international team through multiple timezones, I have been successfully hiring new talents in the team, I made sure that code reviews were strict yet empathetic, I contributed to task prioritization, specifications and I hqve been collaborating several with highly qualified external contractors.